rmind/ringbuf/README.md

 * `void ringbuf_release(ringbuf_t *rbuf, size_t nbytes)`
   * Indicate that the consumed range can now be released and may now be reused by the producers.

+## Caveats

+This ring buffer implementation always provides a contiguous range of space for the producer.
+It is achieved by early an wrap-around if the requested range cannot fit in the end.
+The implication of this is the `ringbuf_acquire` call may fail if the requested range is greater than half of the buffer size.

+Hence, it may be necessary to ensure that the ring buffer size is at least twice as large as the maximum production unit size.

 ## Example